 The JPB placed an order for ninety-six (96) new bi-level EMU vehicles to be produced by Stadler US, Inc. and delivered in six-car trainsets.
-The JPB ordered an additional thirty-seven (37) EMUs in December 2018 using an option in the Stadler contract.
+Separate from the Core Capacity Project, the JPB ordered an additional thirty-seven (37) EMUs in December 2018 using an option in the Stadler contract.
 The JPB has now ordered an electrified fleet of one hundred thirty-three (133) EMUs configured as nineteen (19) seven-car trainsets.
 The JPB has remaining options to purchase up to fifty-nine (59) more EMUs at prices based on the date when the option is exercised.